gbouchar/ninjin.github.io/contact.md

     pontus stenetorp se

-Contrary to popular opinion about other people in academia I do not mind **you**, yes **you**, fellow student, researcher or human, dropping me a few lines asking for verification.
-Heck, even criticism **is** welcome.
+Contrary to a popular misconception about people in academia, most (and myself in particular) do not mind **you**, yes **you**, fellow student, researcher and/or human, dropping a few lines asking for verification.
+Heck, even criticism **is** usually welcome.

 If I can in any way clarify or if you feel that you can correct (and thus help) me in any way, taking the time to write me an e-mail is very much appreciated.

 ## University of Tokyo (UT) ##